 The chief customer officer role has, on average, the shortest tenure of any c-suite executive.
-With this in mind, it's vital new CCOs are able to have an instant impact on customer experience.
+With this in mind, it's vital new customer experience leaders are able to have an instant impact.

-The framework is broken into 3 stages, each of roughly 30 days.
+The framework is broken into three stages, each of roughly 30 days.
 Of course, if you are lucky you may be able to begin before Day 0 and get ahead of the plan.

 Day 0-30: EXAMINE the facts and build your own picture of the customer experience.